thexhr/openbsd-timemachine/README.md

 # chown root:wheel /root/f5a87db156d32c6f.pw
 ```

-Now we need to create an encrypted diskabel within the previous one using the file's content as passphrase:
+Now we create an encrypted diskabel within the previous one using the file's content as passphrase:

 ```
 # bioctl -c C -r auto -p /root/f5a87db156d32c6f.pw -l /dev/sd2a softraid0